akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 rm ATGCCGCT-CTCCTTAC_S152_L002_R*_001.fastq.gz
 ```

 The output should ask if you actually want to remove the write-protected files.
 You should answer with an 'n'.
 If you say yes, you will remove the file forever!
-Using the command `rmdir` will delete directories.
+Using the command `rm -r` will delete folders.

-Moving forward, as you create files and directories, remember:
+As you create files and folders in Linux, remember:
 * File names that start with a period are hidden.
 You can view them with **ls -a**
 * Bash is case-sensitive. file1.txt and File1.txt are different.
 Be consistent.
 * Do not (!!) embed spaces in file names.
 Use file1 or File_1 or file-1 or SnakeCase.
 I prefer underscores because R interprets - as subtraction.